 - Immediate, direct access to legal advice, when you need it to check or 'pre-clear stories or articles before they run.

-- Affordable rates - CNRIE's mandate is to make available affordable premiums to Canadian publications.
-As such, premiums are set to cover the cost of claims and operations.
+- Affordable rates - CNRIE's mandate is to make available affordable fees to Canadian publications.
+As such, fees are set to cover the cost of claims and operations.
 There is no motive for profit.

 - One-stop coverage for all in-house writers and correspondents for all of your publications, including websites and vertical publications.